akashsmu/Movie_Book_CrewAI/README.md

 - **Analysis Agent**: Understands user intent and extracts preferences (Movies, Books, and TV)
 - **Movie Specialist**: Expert in film recommendations using TMDB API
 - **Book Specialist**: Literary expert using Google Books API
-- **TV Specialist**: Expert in TV series, seasons, and trending shows using TMDB API
+- **TV Specialist**: Expert in TV series, seasons, and episode counts using TMDB API
-- **Research Agent**: Gathers additional context and trending information
+- **Research Agent**: Gathers additional context, news, and trending information
-- **Editor Agent**: Refines and personalizes final recommendations
+- **Editor Agent**: Refined JSON output generator and personalizer

-### 🔌 Real-Time API Integration
-- **TMDB API**: Current movie data, ratings, trailers, and posters
-- **Google Books API**: Comprehensive book information, covers, and reviews
-- **SerpAPI**: Web search for similar titles and trending content
-- **Real-time Data**: Always up-to-date recommendations

-### 🎯 Smart Personalization
-- **User Profiles**: Save preferences and interaction history
-- **Adaptive Learning**: Improves recommendations based on feedback
-- **Context Awareness**: Considers mood, genre, and timeframe preferences
-- **History Tracking**: Learns from your likes and dislikes

-### 💻 User-Friendly Interface
-- **Streamlit Web App**: Beautiful, responsive interface
-- **Visual Richness**: Displays movie posters, book covers, and plays trailers directly in-app
-- **Interactive Controls**: Easy preference customization
-- **Real-time Results**: Instant recommendation generation (Optimized for speed)
-- **Feedback System**: Like/dislike to improve future suggestions

-### ⚡ Performance & Diversity
+### ⚡ Performance & Caching
 - **Fast Path**: Simple queries (e.g., "action movies") bypass deep analysis for sub-30s results.
+- **Cache Warming**: Background pre-fetching of data based on sidebar genre selection—data is ready before you even search.
+- **Multi-Tier Persistence**: Persistent disk-based caching for both raw API responses and enriched ratings, ensuring speed on repeat runs.
 - **Smart Stopping**: Agents recognize when they have enough good data and stop searching early.

-- **Discovery Mode**: Randomized exploration ensures you get fresh, diverse recommendations for broad genres, not just the same top 3 hits.
+### 🎨 UI & Social
+- **Modern Interface**: Streamlit-based UI with rich media, trailers, and glassmorphism-inspired design.
+- **Watchlist**: Save your favorite recommendations to a persistent watchlist.
+- **Shareable Lists**: Generate high-aesthetic social media image cards (Pillow-powered) to share your recommendations on social media.
+- **Pivot Discovery**: Click "✨ More Like This" on any item to instantly pivot the search based on that specific title.

+### 🧪 Quality Assurance
+- **Ragas Integration**: Automated evaluation of agent "Faithfulness" and "Answer Relevance".
+- **Automated Benchmarking**: Run `tests/test_ragas.py` to generate comprehensive evaluation reports.
+- **CSV Reporting**: Results are automatically exported to timestamped CSV files for historical analysis.

 ## 🚀 Quick Start